 Gather ten canoe builders in the same shop; you will get the ten best methods to build a cedar strip canoe.
 You'd expect this amount of shop logic to provide

 A handful of Minnesota racers pioneered ribless cedar strip building in the '50's.
 Their innovative building techniques soon attracted others simply looking for a lighter more efficient canoe.
 We teach the Minnesota Method.
 You start by choosing a proven hull design that fits your paddling style, then use time-efficient building techniques to complete an aesthetically pleasing canoe.
-Born of practicality, a canoe belongs on the water.

 Wood-art rafter ornaments are not NorthWest Canoe.
 We estimate one out of four first time builders gets overwhelmed and frustrated with too much shop logic; the canoe never gets finished.
 Canoe building is fun.
 Make building your canoe an escape from the stress and time-pressures of your daily routine.
 Finish your canoe ... then get out and paddle!

 Four Stages of Canoe Building

 Pick any canoe landing, paddling event or parking lot and the hand-built cedar strip canoe gets looks.
 People salivate over the wood.
 Wood however symbolizes only a piece of the drama.